SonySemiconductorSolutions/aitrios-sdk-people-counting-webapp-cs/README.md

 Configure the edge AI device you purchased.

-See the ["**Device Setup Guide**"](https://developer.aitrios.sony-semicon.com/file/download/device-setup) for details on the following procedures.
+See the "[Device Setup Guide](https://developer.aitrios.sony-semicon.com/file/download/device-setup)" for details on the following procedures.

 - Obtaining device certificates
 - Register the edge AI device
 - Connecting the edge AI device to "**Console**"
 - Updating the edge AI device firmware
 - Installing the edge AI device

 ### 2. Set up and deploy AI model

 Set up an AI model to use for people counting and deploy it to edge AI device.

-See the ["**Console User Manual**"](https://developer.aitrios.sony-semicon.com/file/download/console-developer-edition-ui-manual) for details on the following procedures.
+See the "[Console User Manual](https://developer.aitrios.sony-semicon.com/file/download/console-developer-edition-ui-manual)" for details on the following procedures.

 - Create model
 - Train model

-### 3. Set up and deploy "**Vision and Sensing Application**"
+### 3. Set up and deploy "**Post Vision App**"

-Deploy a preset "**Vision and Sensing Application**" for object detection to edge AI device.
+Deploy a preset "**Post Vision App**" for object detection to edge AI device.

 See the "[Console User Manual](https://developer.aitrios.sony-semicon.com/file/download/console-developer-edition-ui-manual)" for details on procedures.

 ### 4. Deploy Azure resources

-Use the Azure Portal and an ARM template to deploy your Azure resources. </br> You can also set up a connection with the "**Console**" and configure applications at the same time.
+Use the Azure Portal and an ARM template to deploy your Azure resources. </br>
+You can also set up a connection with the "**Console**" and configure applications at the same time.

-See the ["**README**"](./deploy/README.md) for details on procedures.
+See the "[README](./deploy/README.md)" for details on procedures.

 ### 5. Set up and deploy Command Parameter File

 Select the command parameter file, **`./deploy/HD_TEST.json`**, from the cloned WebApp repository and deploy it to the "**Console**".

 See the "[Console User Manual](https://developer.aitrios.sony-semicon.com/file/download/console-developer-edition-ui-manual)" for details on the following procedures.